 In 2001, The Lucy Guggenheimer-Ross Endowment was established by Rosel and Elliot Schewel.

 New Vistas School was accredited by the Virginia Association of Independent Schools in 2005; on the 2015 Ten-Year Visit the accreditation was renewed for another five years.
 In 2021 the school went through a five year interim visit from the Virginia Association of Independent Schools, granting us renewal until 2026.
-The Virginia Department of Education renewed the NVS’ license to operate until 2018.
+The Virginia Department of Education and has a renewed license to operate until 2021.

 At the end of the 2006 school year, after the school experienced twenty years of success and growth under her leadership, co-founder and Head of School Lucy Guggenheimer Ross retired.
 In July of 2016, Charlotte G. Morgan, retired as NVS Head of School after ten years of outstanding service to the school.

 In 2007, NVS expanded its offerings to students with special needs by collaborating with Presbyterian Homes and Family Services in the management of their Webster School.
 At the conclusion of the 2009 spring semester Webster School was closed.

 NVS continues to increase enrollment and expand the facilities for even more students who need these specialized services in the Central Virginia region.
 Today, NVS remains committed to its Mission and core principles of offering an individualized instructional program in a safe, nurturing environment, “educating one child at a time.”
 As we know so well, “Some children learn differently.
 We teach differently.”